EulerProject/EulerX/README.md

 We have all the CleanTax++ source code, EulerASP source code, and a bunch of use cases in this toolkit.
 CleanTax++ (EulerFO) is a modified version of CleanTax which was firstly developed by Dave Thau.
 CleanTax/CleanTax++ are built upon Prover9/Mace4 reasoning software.
 EulerASP is a brand new taxonomy reasoning tool that Mingmin built from scratch.
 EulerASP is built based on popular ASP reasoners DLV and clingo/gringo.

-# Structure of this toolkit
+# Structure of This Toolkit
 DIRECTORIES:

 - .hg/                  % internal Mercurial folder (e.g. use 'branch' file to switch branches
 - example/              % subfolders with all Euler use cases
 - regress/              % for Regression testing
 - src-ct/               % CleanTaxI++ Source Code
 - src-el/               % EulerASP Source Code

 FILES:

 - README.md             % File used on bitbucket homepage
 - installCheck.sh       % installation requirements check
 - src-ct/main.py        % main entry of CleanTax++ source code
 - src-el/euler          % main entry of EulerASP source code
 - example/runct.sh      % shell script to run CleanTax++, see the example section for more information

 # Installation Steps
 1. If you are using hg/mercury first, please download and install from http://mercurial.selenic.com/